The Gotthard Panorama Express

 The details below will help you plan your holiday and we will confirm train timings with you at the time of booking.

-You can still experience the route of the Gotthard Panorama Express outside the officical season.
+You can still experience the route of the Gotthard Panorama Express outside the official season.

-The cruise section will be onboard a modern lake boat rather than the MS Diamant/steamship and you will need to change trains at Erstfeld.
+The cruise section will be onboard a modern lake boat and you will need to change trains at Erstfeld.
 The stunning scenery remains the same throughout the route however!